Linaro/lava/doc/v2/docker-admin.rst

 connect a worker.
 The worker can be another docker container or it can use ``lava-dispatcher`` installed directly on this or another system.
 You will need to make sure that the docker network is accessible to any worker you want to attach to the new container.
-Depending on local configuration, you may also need to configure the ZMQ ports on your ``lava-server`` container.
-See the docker documentation for how to forward ports to different numbers outside the container.

 .. code-block:: none